 We manage to see that the Night Beast looks something like a giant pug, with pigtails and short-shorts.
 Hmmm.

-It turns out that it is Annie Howell (surprise, surprise).
+It turns out that the Night Beast is actually Annie Howell (surprise, surprise).
 Her transformation is not triggered by the moon, or nightfall, but rather by her mood.
 Because she works at night as a waitress in the bar, she gets pissed off at the rude patrons and becomes the werepug.
 We fund her anger management classes (which the dialogue addresses that she can't afford with what she's making as a waitress) and now the problem is solved.

 This was one of the most interesting werewolves we've seen in a while.

 In the library, we meet Lincoln Broadsheet, a returning incarnation of the character from The Urbz.
-In this version, he's not in a wheelchair (we presume due to engine limitations), but instead floating around with a custom-made hover-belt that keeps the weight off his legs.
-He specifically points out that he can move his legs, but can't stand on them, hand-waving away the fact that he has the same idle animations as everyone else.
+In this version, he's not in a wheelchair (we presume due to engine limitations), but instead he is floating around with a custom-made hover-belt that keeps the weight off his legs.
+He specifically points out that he can move his legs, but cannot put weight on them, hand-waving away the fact that he has the same idle animations as everyone else.

-In this game, Lincoln deals in gossip and supernatural affairs.
+This version of Lincoln Broadsheet deals in gossip and supernatural affairs.
 He's realized that a woman in town named Virginya Feng has the same name as someone who went missing many years ago, and she seems to hang around the graveyard a lot.
 Since we have an easier time getting around than he does, he wants us to do the legwork of investigating for him.